InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/life.md

-If any death rites are performed, they involve open air cremation, as with burial at sea or the Hindu style.
+If any death rites are performed, they involve open air cremation, as with burial at sea or the Hindu style, accompanied by the customary skull-bashing.

 The lack of death rites is not an undesirable fate, as with taking a final solitary pilgrimage to the Garden of Eden.